-Immediate actions for suspected or confirmed concussion
+Immediate actions for confirmed or suspected concussion

 The most important and immediate advice to follow if either you or someone else has a suspected concussion is If in doubt, sit it out!
 Do not take risks with concussion, and follow the steps below.